Volunteers in parks

 Parks and Wildlife supports secondary school work experience by providing week-long placements for two students four times a year during week 10 of each school term.

-It is currently only offered in the Darwin and Top End regions.
 Students work alongside park rangers, wildlife rangers and office staff during these weeks.

-Last updated: 20 June 2018
+Last updated: 23 November 2018